 Lack of InMail & email response is causing many sellers to cancel their Sales Navigator account.

-Here’s the crazy part: Most are investing in Sales Navigator training; however, they’re forgetting the most important piece.
-The part that helps get appointments set with prospects:
+Here's the crazy part: Most are investing in Sales Navigator training -- how to run database searches, find the best contacts, etc. But they’re overlooking the most important piece.

-An effective communications technique.
-The ability to grab attention, earn response and start discussions with buyers.
+Without the ability to grab attention, earn response and start discussions with buyers, your investment is wasted.

-The most neglected prospecting skill is communications methodology.
+The most neglected prospecting skill is communication.
 Specifically, “interruption training.”

 “Interrupting your prospect’s day is a fundamental building block of robust sales pipelines,” says sales trainer, Jeb Blount, author of Fanatical Prospecting.